How to Make a Cosmopolitan Cocktail

 Today, the International Bartenders Association lists the Cosmopolitan as being made with Vodka Citron (Lemon-Flavored Vodka), Triple Sec, Fresh Lime Juice, and Cranberry Juice.
 The rest, as they say, is history.

 Shake things up while keeping it citrusy by replacing Lemon-Flavored Vodka with Mandarin-Flavored Vodka.
-The Blood Orange Cosmo uses Absolut Mandrin together with Triple Sec, Blood Orange Juice, Cranberry Juice and Lime Juice and you’ve got one super bright, citrus-forward cocktail.
-Here’s how to make a Blood Orange Cosmo. - Grand Cosmopolitan
+This Absolut Blood Orange Cosmopolitan recipe uses Absolut Mandrin together with Triple Sec, Blood Orange Juice, Cranberry Juice and Lime Juice.
+Mix them right, and you’ve got one super bright, citrus-forward cocktail.
+Here’s how to make a Blood Orange Cosmo.

 If the color of this cocktail doesn’t grab your attention, then its delicious mix of citrus flavors mostly certain will.
 Mix Absolut Citron, White Cranberry Juice, Blue Curacao, Lime Juice and Lemon Zest and you’ve got yourself a Blue Cosmopolitan!
 See our Blue Cosmopolitan recipe.

-Be sure to chill your Cocktail Glass in the freezer.
+- To take your Absolut Cosmopolitan recipe to the next level, consider chilling your cocktail glass in the freezer.
 Anywhere between 30 minutes and 2 hours is fine.

-To garnish your cocktail, use a Peeler to peel a long strip of Orange Zest.
-Hold the strip over the glass, expressing the oils by giving it a quick twist.
-Drop the zest into the cocktail or place it on the rim of the Glass to enhance those incredible citrus aromas.
+- For a classic Cosmopolitan garnish, peel a long strip of orange or lemon zest and twist it over the glass to express the oils.
+Drop the zest into the glass or place it carefully on the rim to enhance those incredible citrus aromas.

 As one story goes, a bartender who is often credited with creating the cocktail tried various iterations of the Kamikaze cocktail before adding Cranberry Juice.
 After tasting the cocktail, one person exclaimed “How cosmopolitan!”, thus inspiring the cocktail’s name.